maomaocun/dLLM-Factory/README.md

 ## 📖 Project Introduction

-This project aims to provide researchers and developers with an efficient, user-friendly platform for training and deploying dLLMs.
+This project **developed by SJTU and Shanghai AI Lab** aims to provide researchers and developers with an efficient, user-friendly platform for training and deploying dLLMs.
 It encompasses the full workflow, from data preprocessing and model training to inference and deployment, featuring a well-organized structure that facilitates secondary development and customization.
 Support for `Dream` and `LLaDA` is already included.

 ## ✨ Key Features